Real Estate in Hong Kong

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Choosing where to live is very personal.
 I used to live on a university campus where there was a great sense of community without the feeling of being in some sort of expat clique.
 I now live in a well-managed housing estate with excellent security and friendly staff but no sense of community.
 If you are an expat and want community, you may well have to accept being more separated from the local culture.
 It is a fact of life here that local people do not mix in the same way as back home.
 Do not be offended by this - it is a cultural norm, and not aimed at expats.
 My in-laws were truly shocked (not to mention my first next-door-neighbour, 16 years ago) when I went to the flat next door to introduce myself and invite the neighbours round for coffee.
 I still surprise them with my weird expat ways, but it doesn't matter - I decided long ago to be myself and to accept my neighbours as they were.
-It seems to work nicely all round," explained one person living in Hong Kong, Hong Kong.
+It seems to work nicely all round," said one person in Hong Kong.

 What is a typical expat home or apartment like in Hong Kong?

 "Expat homes and apartments in Hong Kong tend to be modern and luxurious, with high-end appliances and amenities.
 Many expat homes and apartments come with stunning views of the city skyline, and some even have access to private pools and gyms.
 Expat homes and apartments in Hong Kong are typically well-equipped with modern furniture and appliances, and often feature spacious living areas and bedrooms.
-Expats in Hong Kong also enjoy access to a wide range of services and amenities, such as concierge services, housekeeping, and security," said one expat in Hong Kong.
+Expats in Hong Kong also enjoy access to a wide range of services and amenities, such as concierge services, housekeeping, and security," remarked one member in Hong Kong.

 "I live in an apartment, which is typical for Hong Kong, but not for so many expats.
 Sadly, there are a number of what I can only call "expat ghettos", where well-healed expats choose to live, somewhat separated from the local culture.
 I find that a shame, but each to his own and all that.
 I am fortunate to live in a very large apartment.
 Compared with some of my Chinese friends I am very lucky - many families live in apartments of less than 1000 sq ft., and those in the public housing states are generally less than 500 sq ft.
 I have a friend in public housing who shares one room with her husband and daughter - they eat, sleep and ply there.
-There is no kitchen to mention, and the "bathroom" is a cubicle with a toilet, hand basin and shower."," remarked one member in Hong Kong.
+There is no kitchen to mention, and the "bathroom" is a cubicle with a toilet, hand basin and shower."," explained one expat living in Hong Kong, Hong Kong.

 What is the average cost of housing in Hong Kong?